 Everyday we are surrounded by chemicals.
 These are, by and large, harmful to our bodies which are unable to process them as we would natural substances.
 In small doses our bodies can cope, gradually moving these unnatural substances through our body until they are excreted.
 I believe that over many years, prolonged exposure can lead to chemical build up within our bodies causing blockages, bad cell generation and toxicity resulting in bad health and disease.
+We are living a chemical life.

 There are two critical elements that allow us to rid our bodies of chemicals – eating natural foods and exercising.
 Natural foods will not overburden and clog a digestive system.
 Artificial foods – themselves introducing an array of chemicals into our body, will clog, bloat and slow down our digestive function.
 Exercising regularly will keep our lungs, muscles, bones and tissues in good working order, better able to move and clear blockages and preventing chemicals from accumulating in any one spot.